THE CHARLOTTE ATHLETE

-Whether you’re a typical globo gym-goer, a CrossFitter, a yogi, hiker, or anything else, we all have one thing in common right now...all of our gyms and parks are closed!
-Our usual preference for exercise is now altered and we’re being forced to be creative.
-So if you’re like me, you’re trying to turn your home into the best gym you can so you don’t lose all of your progress you’ve been making in the gym.
-Being cooped up inside our homes can make us go a little stir crazy and there’s only so many body weight exercises we can do!
-The solution we’ve resorted to?
-Running.
-I’ve seen a lot more athletes take up running to try to keep up with their cardio, endurance, and fitness.
-So with this new increase in mileage and frequency of running, whether you’re a novice or an elite runner, comes new aches, pains, and injuries.
-This post will address some of the most common things new runners should be aware of to improve performance and steer clear of injury, such as important mobility and stability drills, appropriate footwear, and proper technique - help keep ya'll running for days! (and maybe even beyond quarantine).
+I’ve seen a lot more athletes taking up running these days to supplement their primary training program.
+And with this new increase in mileage and frequency of running, whether you’re a novice or an elite runner, comes new aches, pains, and injuries.
+This post will address some of the most common things new runners should be aware of to improve performance and steer clear of injury, such as important mobility and stability drills, appropriate footwear, and proper technique – help keep ya’ll running for days!

 Picture